-A trace of French imperialism in Vietnam and now a widely recognized landmark of Saigon, the Saigon Opera House certainly is a tantalizing sight in the daylight.
-Surely the authority would not ignore investing in an impressive lighting system to make it shine in the nighttime.
+A trace of French imperialism in Vietnam and now a widely recognized landmark of Saigon, the Saigon Opera House is a compelling sight in the daylight.
+Surely the authority would not ignore investing in an impressive lighting system to make it shine at night.
 The system is relatively new, though, only 10 years old (try dumbfounding your local friends with this fact).

-Apparently, apart from being a mere sight to admire and take photos of, the theater is for shows.
+Apart from being a mere sight to admire and photograph, the theater is for shows.
 Visit the official website of the Ho Chi Minh City Ballet Symphony Orchestra and Opera for more details on show schedules if you’re interested.

-You may need to make a phone call to book tickets, so check out our guide on how to buy a SIM card in Ho Chi Minh City.
+You may need to make a phone call to book tickets, so check out our guide on buying a SIM card in Ho Chi Minh City.
 Make sure you travel with an unlocked phone if you wish to use a local SIM card.

-Nestling in the touristy corner of Saigon, in the vicinity of Nguyen Van Binh Book Street, Saigon Central Post Office is another sight to marvel at.
+Nestling in the touristy corner of Saigon, near Nguyen Van Binh Book Street, Saigon Central Post Office is another sight to marvel at.
 “Then I just come here and look at a building?!”, you may ask.
-Well, apart from that, locals also say that meeting up with their friends, sitting on the sidewalk sharing little anecdotes is simply invigorating.
-Don’t miss out on the Notre Dame Cathedral located just in front of the post office.
-And if the weather isn’t rainy, there are street vendors in the middle square selling the local version of a Vietnamese pizza.
+Apart from that, locals also say that meeting up with their friends and sitting on the sidewalk sharing little anecdotes is simply invigorating.
+Don’t miss out on the Notre Dame Cathedral just in front of the post office.
+And if the weather isn’t rainy, street vendors in the middle square are selling the local version of a Vietnamese pizza.
 Try one with the cost of VND 15,000 – 20,000.

 Or, if you are a book lover, head towards the brightly lit street of Nguyen Van Binh nearby to browse through all the intriguing, minuscule containers of Vietnamese and international culture.

-Within a few years of its existence, the street has become a household name among all the locals.
+Within a few years, the street has become a household name among all the locals.
 Come to Nguyen Hue Walking Street and see dynamism at its best.
 Youth club meetings, contemporary dances, and zest-filled performances of would-be big stars congregate at the most crowded spot in Saigon at night.
 Street food options are also abundant in the place.
-Side note: avoid Mondays, Tuesdays, and Wednesdays; otherwise, you will find yourself pretty lonely in the vast open space.
+Side note: avoid Mondays, Tuesdays, and Wednesdays; otherwise, you will be lonely in the vast open space.

 Lastly, on our list of things to do in Saigon at night are the places where you would love to linger, albeit in different manners.

-It’s true, the rumor you’ve heard: Walk along the streets of Saigon, and you will never fail to find a coffee shop.
-Nonetheless, it would take some extra effort to find a cafe where you can enjoy live music while savoring a sip of the Vietnamese highlands’ aroma.
-Therefore, it’s wise to look up the addresses before you call a cab.
+The rumor you’ve heard is true: Walk along the streets of Saigon, and you will never fail to find a coffee shop.
+Nonetheless, finding a cafe where you can enjoy live music while savoring a sip of the Vietnamese highlands’ aroma would take some extra effort.
+Therefore, looking up the addresses before you call a cab is wise.

 For the most part, acoustic cafes in Saigon feature ballad and R&B musicians, besides the omnipresent catchy tunes requested by their customers.
 This can be explained by the fact that most locals turn to acoustic cafes as a simple and subtle way to while the night away, especially those nights of restless thoughts.
-That said, cafes that go with heavier choices of music are not a rare breed in the downtown areas.
+That said, cafes with heavier music choices are not a rare breed in the downtown areas.

 Live performances reach their zenith at around 9 PM, so it’s best to drop by around this timeframe.
 There’s often an extra charge for music, varying among different cafes.

 Where else is it better to spend the wee hours than a downtown bar?
-A place to socialize with the most chic-looking Saigonese, appreciate the smart choice of music, and luxuriate in a gratifying cocktail.
-That is the perfect description of all the busy bars in Saigon, most of which reside in District 1 and District 3.
+A place to socialize with the most chic-looking Saigonese, appreciate the smart choice of music and luxuriate in a gratifying cocktail.
+That is the perfect description of all the busy bars in Saigon, most of which reside in Districts 1 and 3.

 Regarding bars and pubs, it’s impossible not to mention Bui Vien Street, widely dubbed as “the Westerners’ Street”, referring to the fact that the street is the hub of foreign backpackers.
 Fancy bars aside, Bui Vien houses amazing “quan nhau” (Vietnamese-styled pubs) where you get to drink “bia hoi” (Vietnamese draft beer) at incredibly low prices.

 We know planning what to do in a new city is nerve-racking, even more so in an aspiring city like Saigon.
 Saigon has all it takes to entertain you, from food tours, night markets, and impressive sights to acoustic cafes or fantastic bars.
-By the same token, it leaves you in confusion.
+It leaves you in confusion.